dansmyers/IntroToCS/Labs/A-Jeu_Monegasque.md

     # elif the sum is 2, 3 or 12 return False immediately

-    # else, enter the third phase
+    # else, enter the second phase
     else:
         point = total  # the first sum becomes the point value